JannesNebendahl/dilithium/README.md

 [![codecov](https://codecov.io/github/JannesNebendahl/dilithium/graph/badge.svg?token=22U0DA66BD)](https://codecov.io/github/JannesNebendahl/dilithium)
 Dart implementation of the [Dilithium](https://www.pq-crystals.org/dilithium/) signature scheme, which supports all 3 security levels (2, 3, 5)

+**Note AES Not Supported:** This Dart implementation of Dilithium does not support the AES variant.
+It only supports the SHAKE-based version of the algorithm.

 ## Usage

 ### Key Pair generation: